 The decision is a significant development for Chinese trade mark law, which has recently strengthened laws protecting trade marks, and signals the possible protection of trade mark rights available to foreign companies in China who are affected by trade mark squatters.

-In this update, Moulis Legal Senior Lawyer, Emily Murphy and Lawyer Macky Markar explain the Penfolds ruling and its potential impact for other foreign companies looking to protect their intellectual property in China.
+In this update, Moulis Legal senior associate Emily Jennings and associate Macky Markar explain the Penfolds ruling and its potential impact for other foreign companies looking to protect their intellectual property in China.

 The protection of intellectual property rights within China has historically proven a significant challenge for foreign companies.
 In particular, China utilises a ‘first to file’ trade mark registration system which affords trade mark rights to those who are first to file a trade mark.
 Foreign companies are often at the mercy of trade mark squatters who are able to claim priority by registering the trade mark of a foreign company before that company enters the Chinese market.
 Generally, the trade mark squatter will attempt to sell the rights to these registered trade marks to the foreign company at substantial cost.

 While not unique to China, the ‘first to file’ system affords an advantage to trade mark squatters and has been a notoriously difficult issue for foreign companies to overcome when entering the Chinese market.
 As a consequence, it is not uncommon for foreign companies to rebrand their products at significant cost, or leave the market entirely.